mikiec84/hubot-moxtra/README.md

     HUBOT_MOXTRA_SECRET=your_secret
     HUBOT_MOXTRA_ENV=SANDBOX

-In order to get the values for those variable, first uou will need to [create a Bot][createbot] in Moxtra Platform.
+In order to get the values for those variable, first you will need to [create a Bot][createbot] in Moxtra Platform.
 It will provide you the Client Secret and the Verify Token.
 You will not complete the Bot creation process until we have the server running into a HTTPS url.
 So, for now, just get the Client Secret and define a random Verify Token.

 Now you can run the following command to run your server: